mlcourses/lab-3-blog-post-group6_cs281/post.md

 To make LED A light up when needed, We utilized a combination of XOR, NOT, and OR gates.
 We minimized the SOP expression needed to light up LED A by using K-Maps.
 Before even focusing on LED A, we created a LED functionality table with values from 0 to 5 (the numbers we wanted to light up in LED using Potentiometer).
 In the table, we had three inputs, B2, B1, B0.
 Since we have three inputs, our table extended from 0 to 7, but we only needed upto 5 so we do not have to care about 6 and 7.
 Here is a general functionality table that we expanded on and used to create different SOP Expressions for LED A through LED G. We expanded this table depending on our three inputs B2, B1 and B0 and created a truth table for LED A through LED G.

-Here is the pictures of the General LED Functionality table.
+Here is the picture of the General LED Functionality table.

 ![Basic Functionality Table](/resources/FunctionalityTable.png)